tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 -   In the UI that pops up, put in your `widths` and your `font sizes`.
 Don't worry about the `type scales` yet, You'll focus on them in the next section.
 Click the big button.
 It would sometimes take like 20 seconds for me before anything happened.
 Trust the process.
 A lot of good work is done in silence.

-/cut the peeking

 -   Look at the generated frames.
 If some of it looks blank, try making the grid visible with `shift + g`.
-Feel free to wrap it all in a section and put it somewhere where you can easily peek at it while you're designing.
-I was peeking pretty often.

 -   Look at the generated styles in the right Figma panel (click on the background of the canvas to see them).
 Apply the appropiate style to the body text in your wireframe.
 At the time of writing, this is `U/Type/Min/Prose/Step 0`.